edvineshagh/LaunchSitecoreTrafficGen/README.md

 A special node **Generate Variables**, is responsible for creating unique and repeatable data elements for each contact, such as: Birth date, name suffix, salutation.
 These elements utilize the full name [hash code](https://msdn.microsoft.com/en-us/library/system.object.gethashcode%28v=vs.110%29.aspx) to re-generate user data.
 This was done because each user photo is unique and associated with a name.
 ![](https://cloud.githubusercontent.com/assets/4054499/7872579/071050b8-054e-11e5-8fb2-44bb067005e9.png)

 Though you wont need to update the the above variables, you may need to change the frequency of adding a Sitecore campaign code to the landing page.
-The frequency of the campaign codes, specified in the **CSV SC Campaign Tracking**, is handled in the node **set landingPageQueryString var**.
+The frequency of the campaign codes, specified in the **CSV SC Campaign Tracking** node, is handled in the node **set landingPageQueryString var**.
 In below example, the campaign query string is add to the landing page URL 80% of the time.
 ![](https://cloud.githubusercontent.com/assets/4054499/7872578/070e78a6-054e-11e5-8206-70311e94e9f9.png)

 The **Random Controller – Landing Page** node insures that only a small set of pages are randomly selected as the landing page.

-Subsequent **Random If Controller** insure that the the requesting pages are not called all the time; thereby, giving varying the visitor page requests.</p>
+Subsequent **Random If Controller** insure that the the requesting pages are not called all the time; thereby, varying the visitor page requests.</p>
 ![](https://cloud.githubusercontent.com/assets/4054499/7872585/0728cfd0-054e-11e5-892d-98e2338b80ad.png)

 Lastly, the **Update Contact** is called to change the visitor history information and commit data into the database by calling the `~/ContactUpdate.aspx` and `~/abandon.aspx` respectively.